When the Teens Want to go Home

 Our Experience - Pausing in Spain

-As some kind of middle ground, we are considering buying our first home ever, in a foreign country to have as a base 3-5 months of the year.
-Somewhere super cheap compared to our āhomeā country where we can live free of a mortgage or have a very small loan.
+As some kind of middle ground, we considered buying a first home (ever), in a foreign country to have as a base 3-5 months of the year.
+Somewhere super cheap compared to our āhomeā country.
+Maybe we could live free from a mortgage or have a very small loan.

 Happiness and Feeling Alive is Important

-Once I began travelling (literally in the check-in line at Sydney airport), the conversations changed.
+Once I began travelling (literally in the check-in line at Sydney airport in February, 2020), the conversations changed.
 I started to talk to people about their lives, their dreams and how they were making their dreams happen.
 Weāve met artists and authors and travel guides and people who set up their businesses in different parts of the world.

 I canāt even imagine going back to the old way of life.